 Who does it?: As it is a 360 degree test (many respondents involved), we suggest that, depending on the size of the church/organisation, that about 5-10 people are nominated to take the test on behalf of the organization.

 Preparation: It is vital that each of the respondents have good working definitions of each of the various fivefold functions.
 These definitions ought to be the commonly agreed definitions that are arrived at in discussions and by engagement with the Scriptures themselves as well various books (e.g. 5Q or The Permanent Revolution, The Permanent Revolution Playbook (by Hirsch and Catchim), Creating a Missional Culture (JR, Woodward), Primal Fire (Neil Cole) on the topic.
 You can download the basic definitions used in 5Q here or use the extensive lists contained throughout the book.

 To get the most out of the tests, key leaders ought to read 5Q: Reactivating the Original Intelligence and Capacity of the Body of Christ (available on this site and through Amazon etc.).
-All other leaders in the church/organization (from cell leaders, leaders of 50, and above) should read the accessible and practical book by Alan Hirsch and Jessica Cruickshank called Activating 5Q: A User’s Guide to Understanding and Applying 5Q in Your Church or Organization (100M Publications, 2017) — to be released around July 2017.
+All other leaders in the church/organization (from cell leaders, leaders of 50, and above) should read the accessible and practical book by Alan Hirsch and Jessica Cruickshank called Activating 5Q: A User’s Guide to Understanding and Applying 5Q in Your Church or Organization (100M Publications, 2017) — to be released later in 2017.

 The test will give each group a readout indicating how individuals scored as well as a graph with a aggregated score.
 There is also a report that can be downloaded that will offer some strategic and tactical suggestions of how you might look at developing 5Q throughout the organization that you lead.
 Respondents can also use the many tools that are listed in the second half of the book (5Q).
 We also suggest that you consider getting coaching from the 5Q Collective.